 I’ve recently got interested in RF radio.
 But I live in an apartment, so I can’t do any installing of large antennas.
 So after doing the obligatory Google search, I narrowed it down to two antennas.
 The Wellbrook Loop Antenna and the (much cheaper) PA0RDT Mini-Whip.
 Being short of cash, I decided to buy a cheap Mini-Whip from eBay.

 I’ve been busy the last couple of weeks, learning all the ins and outs of my new Cetus3D 3D-printer.
 It’s a cheap printer for around $300, but it has linear rails and can give excellent results.
-Unfortunately the calibration quality from the factory was bad, which is unfortunate on such a great printer.
+Unfortunately, the calibration quality from the factory was terrible, which is unfortunate on such a superb printer.

 My Y-axis was way out.
 If I zeroed out the nozzle on the left side, the right side was 2.0 lower.
 There is a calibration feature inside the program, but you need to always print with a raft to get your prints level, with the accompanied wastage of PLA plastic.
 But I finally found an easy way of fixing the Y-axis adjustment.
 Here’s how I did it.